AliaumeL/transducer-exercices/content/session-5.md

 ## Pumping Sweeping Transducers {.exercise}

+This exercise is based on the notion of *sweeping transducers* and their study done by @BGMP15 and @BGMP16.

 Let $f$ be computed by a sweeping transducer.
 Provide an appropriate pumping lemma for $f$.
 Use this pumping argument to prove that `map-reverse` is not computable using a sweeping transducer.